Permify/permify/docs/docs/api-overview/permission/check-api.md

 With the right architecture we expect **7-12 ms** latency.
 Depending on your load, cache usage and architecture you can get up to **30ms**.

 Permify implements several cache mechanisms in order to achieve low latency in scaled distributed systems.
-See more on the section [Cache Mechanisims](../../reference/cache.md)
+See more in the section [Cache Mechanisms](../../reference/cache.md)

 ## Need any help ?